rTeenDeveloper/Slack-----Discord-Bridge/README.md

 * Fill out the config in the src folder.
 * Run the Script either by running the scripts individually, using supervisor or using the bash script.

+---
+### Channels:
+* For Slack Channel ID's can be found in the url: `https://rteendeveloper.slack.com/messages/C3LURBNGZ/` In this case `C3LURBNGZ` is the Channel ID
+* For Discord Channel ID's can be found by right click -> Copy ID.
+It should look something like this `391099113778970627`

+Remember!
+The bot has to be in each of the channels so it can receive and send messages.

 ### Help:

 For any Help feel free to open a issue our ask on our Slack :)